 - White rook on C1

 - White queen on D5

 - White knight on F3

 - Black king on E8

 - Black bishop on A7

 - Black pawn on H6

 Show the solution with arrows.

-on a chessboard.
+You've learned the squares on a chessboard.
 Now you will find out how the pieces are shown in books.

 To show the chess pieces in books, letters (abbreviated notation) or symbols are used: